Vellis59/openseo-studio/README.md

 - **Dynamic costs** and outline-aware prompts designed for partial/section-by-section generation.

 > Note: The previous cover image generator is temporarily disabled while we revisit the feature.

+### ✨ New in v0.7.0
+- **Integrated SEO analysis sidebar** with heading hierarchy checks, keyword density, and a local SEO score out of 100.
+- **Readability insights** using a Flesch-inspired test, average sentence length, and preview highlights for complex sentences.
+- **Metadata generator** button to request an SEO title, meta description, and secondary keywords from your selected model.

 ---